mindstorm8191/Might/README.md

 -   Spheres of influence cause towers / traps to fire weakly or not at all, for a time
 -   Vein-like extensions creeping across the map, which can spawn new creatures on the map at its ends
 -   Torches / other light sources that go dim or completely out

+##### Light sources the user can place

+-   All towers will generate some amount of light around them.
+This will be limited in range, always smaller than the gem's firing range.
+Towers will not be able to target creatures in the darkness.
+-   Torches can be placed around the map, too.
+These are a little brighter than a tower's light, and also cheaper to place
+-   Light orbs will light even larger areas, and be less prone to damage or dimming, but also more expensive
+-   Spot lights will focus light in a direction, which the user can change the angle of.
+The light's length will be substantial, but not cover a very wide area.
+This can be used to peek into the dark areas of the map and see what's out there, and place new towers / lights away from pre-lit areas
+-   The player's orb will also generate light, covering a decent amount around the orb.
+Of course, that's not too helpful, being so close to the orb